 Are you a new or aspiring blogger and wish to have a blog that people will like?
 Do you wish to make your blog popular?
-Would you like to have more visitors on your blog?
+Would you like to have more visitors to your blog?
 Are you interested in making money from your blog?
 Do you feel your blog is not getting the attention or traffic it deserves?
 Are you wondering what you are doing wrong as a blogger?
 Do you want to get better at blogging?
-Would you like to blog like a pro?
+Would you like to learn professional blogging?
+Here you will read blogging tips for beginners.

 If the answer to any of the above questions is a yes for you, you are in for a treat.
 I am going to share here my knowledge of developing a blog that will keep growing and will even make you money!
 Another reason I am writing this blog is everywhere else I read about blogging the bloggers have spread the information over thousands of words when it really could have been shared in a few hundred words (why they do that I will tell you later in this blog).